 Traveling to Shin-Osaka Station and Osaka Station

-If you are traveling from central Kyoto, you might consider taking the private Hankyu Line from Kyoto-Kawaramachi or Karasuma Stations.
-This will get you to Osaka-Umeda Station (right beside Osaka Station) in around 40 minutes but cost you only 400 yen.
+If you are traveling from central Kyoto, you might consider taking the private Hankyu Line from Kyoto-kawaramachi or Karasuma Stations.
+This will get you to Osaka-umeda Station, right beside JR Osaka Station, in about 42 minutes for 410 yen.
 The Hankyu Railway is not covered by the Japan Rail Pass.

 Traveling to Kobe

-If you are traveling from central Kyoto, you might consider taking the private Hankyu Line from Kawaramachi or Karasuma Stations.
-This will get you to Sannomiya Station in roughly 70 minutes or more.
-You will also have to transfer at Juso Station.
-The service is slower but much cheaper at 620 yen.
-Remember that the Hankyu Railway is not covered by the Japan Rail Pass.
+If you are traveling from central Kyoto, you might consider taking the private Hankyu Line from Kyoto-kawaramachi or Karasuma Stations.
+This will get you to Kobe-sannomiya Station in about 70 minutes with a transfer at Juso, for 640 yen.
+The Hankyu Railway is not covered by the Japan Rail Pass.

 Traveling to Himeji